Normalized Matching Transformer: Method

 An illustration of our approach is provided in Figure~\ref{fig:matching-pipeline} for the inference and~\ref{fig:losses-pipeline} and~\ref{fig:losses-geometry} for losses during training.

-\paragraph{Visual Feature Extraction.} We are given two images $I^1, I^2$ alongside coordinates $k^1_1,\ldots,k^1_m$ and $k^2_1,\ldots,k^2_m$ specifying the $m$ keypoint positions in each image We pass both images through a swin-transformer~\cite{liu2021swin} and obtain down-sampled features.
+\paragraph{Visual Feature Extraction.} We are given two images $I^1, I^2$ alongside coordinates $k^1_1,\ldots,k^1_m$ and $k^2_1,\ldots,k^2_m$ specifying the $m$ keypoint positions in each image.
+We pass both images through a Swin Transformer~\cite{liu2021swin} and obtain down-sampled features.
 The spatial features corresponding to the specified keypoints are interpolated from these downsampled features using a bilinear sampling technique.
 For each keypoint we extract features from the last and second last layer of the backbone and concatenate them.
 Following BBGM~\cite{rolinek2020deep} we additionally mean-pool all features from the backbone to get a global feature for each image that helps to class-condition the matching process.
+We use the Swin-Large version as backbone.